 MINUTES OF THE PUBLIC HEARING FOR THE

-BRAZORIA COUNTY GROUNDWATER CONSERVATION DISTRICT REGARDING THE PROPOSED DFC FOR GMA14
+BRAZORIA COUNTY GROUNDWATER CONSERVATION DISTRICT REGARDING THE PROPOSED RULE CHANGE

-The Brazoria County Groundwater Conservation District conducted a Public Hearing on Monday, the 19th day of July, 2021, at 4:00 p.m. in the Brazoria County Groundwater Conservation District Office, 451 N. Velasco Street, 1st Floor, Suite 140, Angleton, Texas.
+The Brazoria County Groundwater Conservation District conducted a Public Hearing on Thursday, the 13th day of November, 2025, at 2:00 p.m. in the Brazoria County Groundwater Conservation District Office, 451 N. Velasco Street, 1st Floor, Suite 140, Angleton, Texas.

-The meeting was called to order by the General Manager, Beverly Hopkins at 4:00 p.m.
+The meeting was called to order by Director O’Day, at 2:00 p.m.

-Also present at of the meeting was Gregory M. Ellis, General Counsel.
+Also present at of the meeting was Gregory M. Ellis, General Counsel and Philip Taucer, Freese & Nichols, Michael White, Jodi Still, Director Moore and Director Goolsby.

 No members of the public were in attendance.
-Emails received by the General Manager regarding the subject were presented and will be summarized by General Counsel for presentation to the Board at their next scheduled meeting.
+No comments were received by the General Manager regarding the subject .

-As there were no further matters to be heard, the meeting was adjourned at 4:20 p.m.
+As there were no further matters to be heard, the meeting was adjourned at 2:47 p.m.